actions4gh/create-issue-comment/README.md

           REPOSITORY: ${{ github.repository }}
           NUMBER: ${{ github.event.issue.number }}
           BODY: >
-            Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
+            Lorem ipsum is placeholder text commonly used in the graphic, print, and publishing industries for previewing layouts and visual mockups.
 ```

 💡 The GitHub CLI is always provided on all GitHub runners.
 To install it on